iRNA-COSI/APAeval/challenges/identification/I2_benchmark/I2_specification.md

 FP - false positives - PAS identified by the tool and not present in the orthogonal dataset
 FN - false negatives - PAS not identified by the tool but present in the orthogonal dataset

-The metrics should be computed for the following distance threshold between PAS identified by the tool in RNAseq dataset and PAS identified in orthogonal 3'end seq dataset:
+The metrics should be computed for different distance thresholds between PAS identified by the tool from RNAseq dataset and PAS identified from the orthogonal 3'end seq dataset, i.e. the PAS identified by the tool should be within X nucleotides from the PAS identified from the orthogonal dataset for the prediction to be considered true.
+The following distance thresholds should be used:

+- 0 nt
+- 10 nt
+- 20 nt
+- 30 nt
+- 40 nt
 - 50 nt
+- 60 nt
+- 70 nt
+- 80 nt
+- 90 nt
+- 100 nt

 ## General info